Thursday, November 14, 2024

 So I begged you to set me on fire

-until my bones became stardusts,
+until my bones become stardusts,

 dissolving into the night